aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 1. From the **Tools** menu, select **Protection** followed by **Protect Sheet**.
 A dialog will be displayed.

-To view the protection settings available in Excel 2016
+To view the protection settings available in Excel 2016:

 1. From the **File** menu, select **Protect Workbook** followed by **Protect Current Sheet**.
-1. Select the **Protect Sheet** in the **Review** menu.
+1. Select **Protect Sheet** in the **Review** menu.

-Following the steps mention above will show a dialog where you can allow or restrict worksheets features or apply a password to the worksheet.
+Following the steps mentioned above will show a dialog where you can allow or restrict worksheet features or apply a password to the worksheet.

 ### **Advanced Protection Settings Using Aspose.Cells for Python via .NET**

 Aspose.Cells for Python via .NET supports all of the advanced protection settings.

 Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheetcollection) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class.

 The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides the [**protection**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protection) property that is used to apply these advanced protection settings.
 The [**Protection**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protection) property is in fact an object of the [**Protection**](https://reference.aspose.com/cells/python-net/aspose.cells/protection) class that encapsulates several Boolean properties for disabling or enabling restrictions.

 Below is a small example application.
 It opens an Excel file and uses most of the advanced protection settings supported by Excel XP and later versions.